Our Board of Directors

 Denice received her Bachelor of Arts at UMass Boston and has a certification from Suffolk University in Human Service Administration.
 She is certified as a family planning counselor.

-Coordinator for Clinical Billing and Data Operations
+Billing and Data Coordinator

 Action for Boston Community Development, Inc.